 The American Kennel Club launched the Canine Good Citizen Program in 1989.
 It’s designed to teach responsible dog ownership behaviors to pet parents, while dogs learn basic training and good manners.
 The core of the program is the 10-step testing process.
 Whether pedigree or mutt, spunky Sparky or golden oldie, dogs of all shapes, sizes, and ages are eligible.

 Most basic obedience classes or formalized CGC training sessions cover the skills needed for a pooch to pass the test, but I taught my dog from the comfort of home.
 That was in 2011.
 Fast forward to 2017 and Dexter and I wanted more.
-After getting to know Certified Professional Dog Trainer and CGC Evaluator, Geralynn Cada, this dog mom caught the trick title bug and set her sights on success.
+This dog mom caught the trick title bug and set her sights on success.

 The CGC title qualifies a dog to have five of the ten required tricks needed for the title of AKC Trick Dog Beginner.
 With five tricks under our belt, I decided to work with Dex and reward him with behaviors he already knew.
 In other words, my dog has a job: he feels good doing these things, gets a reward for doing so, and the crème de la crème: Our bond as dog mom/dog is further strengthened.
 That last part is my personal favorite.